-Surprisingly, this scenario is relatively common which is why revision liposuction has become a popular service for those skilled cosmetic surgeons.
+Unfortunately, this scenario is relatively common which is why revision liposuction has become a popular service for the skilled cosmetic practitioner.
 Correcting a “botched” liposuction procedure is highly challenging, so here’s what you should know about liposuction revision and how to best avoid poor results in the first place.

 The increase in medical tourism has also increased the demand for liposuction revision surgery.
 Patients opting to have their cosmetic procedures done in countries where surgery is substantially cheaper increase their risk of unsatisfactory results.
-Clinics in countries like Thailand, luring patients with their summer holiday and ‘nip and tuck’ deal packages.
-This comes at a cost.
+Clinics in countries like Thailand that lure patients with their summer holiday and ‘nip and tuck’ package deals, may sound great but can come at a cost.
 There’s a lack of regulation and no guarantee that the physician you’re seeing has any qualifications to perform the procedure.
-Cosmetic treatments in many of these countries are also outdated with old technology being used instead of the latest techniques we may be using in Australia.
+Cosmetic treatments in many of these countries are also outdated and use old technology instead of the latest techniques we may be using in Australia.

-Liposuction revision is not only required after a badly performed liposuction procedure.
-Changes in the patient’s body can also warrant correction.
+Liposuction revision is not only required after a badly performed liposuction procedure, but changes in the patient’s body can also warrant correction.
 People who have experienced sudden weight gain or loss may feel they need revision liposuction due to the irregularities that have appeared in their body shape.

-There’s no denying revision liposuction is challenging, but for those who’ve experienced an unsuccessful procedure or left with unsatisfactory results, it can be life changing.
-Liposuction revision may also be beneficial for those who’ve have a successful treatment, but have gained weight or aged in the years after the procedure.
+Liposuction revision may also be beneficial for those who’ve had a successful treatment but have gained weight or aged in the years after the procedure.

 Typically, patients are advised to wait 6-12 months from the time of their liposuction surgery.
 This is so you’ve allowed enough time for your body to heal from the initial procedure and swelling doesn’t interfere with the revision process, and so that the decision is based on the actual result.

 The key to avoiding liposuction revision in the first place is to ensure you do your research on the procedure and the clinic you’ve chosen.